rix1337/Quasarr/README.md

     * Leave settings at default
     * Use this API key: `quasarr`
 * As with other download clients, you must ensure the download path used by JDownloader is accessible to *arr.

-**Warning: this project is still in the proof-of-concept stage.
-It is only tested with Radarr and only two hostname are currently supported.**

 # Setup